Installing Software Using the Boot Helper

-This chapter provides the procedures for installing a new version of the Cisco Video Management and Storage System application using the boot helper.
+This chapter provides the procedures for installing a new release of Cisco Analog Video Gateway software by using the boot helper.

-To use this clean installation process, the system must be offline while you download the new software files.
-The clean installation erases the hard drive before loading the new files in memory.
-You must back up and restore your configuration files before you commence this process.
-Both an FTP/SFTP server and a TFTP server are required.
+To use this clean installation process, the system must be off line while you download the new software files.
+The clean installation erases the Flash memory before loading the new files in memory.
+You must back up and restore your configuration files.
+Both an FTP server and a TFTP server are required.

 •Downloading the Software Files

 Table 4 lists the tasks required for installing a new software image.

 •Ensure that the TFTP and FTP servers are configured and active.
 If your TFTP server and FTP server reside on the same computer, ensure that the TFTP and FTP programs are activated.

 •Ensure that you can ping the Cisco Analog Video Gateway module from your TFTP server and FTP server.

 Note Stop both the live and archive video streaming of all directly connected Cisco Video Management and Storage System modules.